 Baby Steps to Success

 Understanding what one does to self-handicap and eliminating these excuses is the first step.
 Changing behavior is the next step.
-We suggest that one start with baby steps – focus on the things to do tomorrow or this week that can be a foundation for everything else to follow.
+We suggest that one starts with baby steps – focus on the things to do tomorrow or this week that can be a foundation for everything else to follow.
 Sometimes we don’t even take the first step, because it all seems so overwhelming and intimidating.
 Don’t give up before you even start.
 Success in baby steps reinforces success in subsequent larger steps and builds self-efficacy.
 To practice and reinforce accountability start with these baby steps:

 ■ Arrive at your next meeting early and start it precisely on time.

 ■ Announce ownership of one thing publicly to employees or peers and do it—all in one day.